 Most real estate lawyers and real estate agents in Ontario will agree that the best course of action when purchasing a property is to ask the sellers about the existence of any stigmatizing issues.
 Unlike leaking septic tanks or holes in the roof, these sorts of issues will not be found during a home inspection.
 If stigmatizing issues are important to you as a buyer, clauses can also be added to the written agreement asking the sellers to disclose if they have knowledge of any past murders, suicides or unnatural deaths in the home.
 Finally, it is also an option to talk to neighbours in the area to determine if the property in question has any issues that may be publicly known.

-If you are looking to purchase commercial or residential property in Ontario and have any questions relating to the legal disclosure of physical or stigmatizing issues, contact real estate lawyer Michael Brown to discuss your specific legal issue.
+If you are looking to purchase commercial or residential property in Ontario and have any questions relating to the legal disclosure of physical or stigmatizing issues, contact our Real Estate Lawyers to discuss your specific legal issue.